andyborrell/pygamezero_bird/docs/source/part2.rst

 Looping the pipes
 -----------------

-OK, let's get to work in the :code:`update` function, as that's where we move them.
+OK, let's get to work in the :code:`update` function, as that's where we move the pipes.
 Add this code to the end of the function, and make sure you indent it so that it really is inside the function -- this is hard to explain, ask a mentor for help.

 .. code:: python